Courtney-Davis808/ICS427-Project/README.md

 Either download the jar file from the release page, or clone the repo and compile Main class in the ics427 directory found in src>main>java
 Enter ```java -jar ics427.jar login``` into the command line to login to the project.
 Follow the prompts afterward.

+If this is your first time using the app, you need to create a login, to do this use the -c flag like this: java -jar ics427.jar login -c.

 ### Closing thoughts
 * MICHAEL CHUN:
 * Trying to make sure the methods were easy to integrate by other team member was time consuming and difficult